Vivint Home Automation and Voice Control

 We set up all our automations in the Vivint app (available on iOS and Android)—everything from triggering smart lights to locking doors.
 The app also let us watch live camera feeds anytime, day or night.

-Motion alerts came through from the Outdoor Camera Pro, Doorbell Camera, and indoor camera.
+Motion alerts came through from the Outdoor Camera Pro, Doorbell Camera, and Indoor Camera Pro.
 As long as we had Wi-Fi, we could control every IoT device from anywhere.
 Having everything in one app was incredibly handy, and honestly?
 Setting up automation triggers was actually fun.

 Recap